- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 |Unit Labor Cost (labor $/widget)||$1.50||$0.40||-73%|

 Wage increases in country X can erode these savings over time, especially when wage growth outpaces workers' productivity gains.
-If relative wage and productivity increases are comparable to those experienced by the United States and China since 2000, then the unit labor costs for the United States would shrink to $1.25 and country X's would rise to $0.64.
+If relative wage, productivity, and exchange rate increases are comparable to those experienced by the United States and China since 2000, then the unit labor costs for the United States would shrink to $1.26 and country X's would rise to $0.82.
+The resulting savings from offshoring would erode by more than half, from 73 percent to 35 percent.

 Productivity alone does not explain the sizeable wage increases in many countries.
 One oft-cited factor driving wage growth is the difficulty firms in some countries have attracting and retaining staff, especially skilled workers.
 This difficulty forces companies to raise wages in an effort to retain workers and reduce turnover.
 Furthermore, firms incur costs as they find and train new workers to replace those who have quit.
 For example, the human-resources consultancy Towers Watson estimated that Chinese turnover rates reached 26.3 percent in 2011, having nearly doubled since 2006.
 In contrast, the Bureau of Labor Statistics estimated that turnover in the United States was a much lower 17.9 percent in 2011.